rebpoli/harpy/doc/Description.md

     SolverCoupler ..> ModelParams
     Material ..> ElemParams

+    class Solver {
-    %% The solver keeps its own couplers class Solver {
+        % The target solver keeps its own couplers
+        % Coupleres are created by couple()
         -map< var, SolverCoupler * > couplers
         -map< sid, Material * > material_by_sid : sid is the subdomain
         -map< sid, Material * > material_bc_by_sid : sid is the subdomain